 Screening Appointment – After agreeing upon the details and procedures explained to you in the research study discussion, an informed consent process will take place at every screening visit.
 All clinical studies are different, so the exact procedures performed at a screening visit may vary.
 Once you have signed the informed consent document and agreed to participate in the study, the study coordinator will complete screening procedures such as obtaining a blood and urine sample, vital signs, a complete medical history and a medication check.
 Please allow 1 to 2 hours for this visit. (*)

 Confirmation Phone Call – Once all of the results from the screening tests are in and the doctor has reviewed your results along with the information you provided to us regarding your medical history, the doctor will then make a decision regarding your qualification to participate.
 The study coordinator will call you and inform you of this decision.
-If you do qualify you will be scheduled for your baseline visit.
-If you DO NOT qualify, we thank you for your time and interest, no other visits are required.
+If you do qualify, you will be scheduled for your baseline visit.
+If you DO NOT qualify, we thank you for your time and interest, and no other visits are required.

 Study Visits – All studies vary in length.
 Some studies may only last a few weeks, others may last a few years.
 The length of your study determines the number of study visits you will have.
 Here is what you can begin to expect in the early stages of a study in regards to the amount of visits you will be expected to make: